-This article describes Comparative Advantage, which is the term used to describe how one person, business, or economy, is able to outproduce one product or service compared to another person, business, or economy.
-Click on this post to learn about different types of comparative advantage, and to see an example of how it works in the real world.
+Comparative Advantage is the term used to describe how one person, business, or economy, is able to outproduce one product or service compared to another person, business, or economy.

 The Accounting Cycle is a series of steps that businesses take to track transactions and consolidate financial information over a specific accounting period (month, quarter, year).
 The end result of is the production of accurate financial statements for that period and preparedness for the next accounting period.
 Read this article for more information.

 One area of accounting is cost accounting, which focuses on internal reporting for the purpose of improving managerial decision making.
-This article includes a description of cost allocation, cost-volume-profit and the role of a double break-even!
+Key concepts include cost allocation, cost-volume-profit and the role of a double break-even!

 A company’s financial statements give investors, managers, and other “users” a complete, honest look at its financial health.
 Finished financial statements follow a standardized format, letting investors compare different companies in the same industry apples-to-apples.
-Click here to learn about the components of a company’s financial statements.
+These include Income Statements, Balance Sheets, and Cash Flow statements.

 Risk is one of the most important concepts in investing, economics, and personal finance, yet very few people really understand just how big a role risk plays in our everyday lives.
-Read this post to learn more about risk, and the role it plays in interest rates and psychology.
+Risk plays into insurance, investing, savings, and much more!

 International Trade is the system under which businesses, individuals, and governments trade goods and services.
 This exchange from many different National economies is what makes up the Global economy.
-Click on this article to read about the difference between international imports and exports, the benefits of international trade, why a country would want to restrict trading, and more!
+This is impacted not just by the supply and demand of goods, but the supply and demand of currenies, and the laws and policies of the different governments

 “Inflation” means that the general prices of goods and services goes up from one year to another.
 There are a few ways to calculate inflation – from a simple “basket of goods” compared over time, to complicated economic models looking across thousands of factors